Starfish-develop/Starfish/docs/cookbook.rst

     # Optimize the emulator using fmin
     pca.py --optimize=fmin

-    # Optimize the emulator starting from fresh parameter combinations
+    # Optimize the emulator starting from previous parameter estimates
     pca.py --optimize=fmin --resume

     # OR optimize using emcee